kodama78/users/README.md

 - **name** - typically upper case and describes the type we're defining
 - **fields** - these are the properties that the new Type will have
     - each fields' type needs to be defined using a GraphQL method from above
-    - fields is what allows GraphQL to jump
+    - fields is what allows GraphQL to jump to the point in your db that you are looking for
+    - the reason you wrap the fields object in a arrow function is that the fields gets defined before executed since it's within closure scope.
+When it's executed, it will now execute correctly.
 - **users** - you'll see that this field has a `type` and then a `resolve()` function.
 This is how you access other Types within other queries.
     - **type** - identify which Type you are trying to access